 Our free account and tools will walk you through registering your Foreign Corporation in California.
 All for free.

 Hire Northwest and let an expert register your Foreign Corporation in California.
 Includes 1 year of registered agent service.$350 Total

 Free Guide to Registering a Foreign Corporation in California

 What does it cost to register a foreign corporation in California?

 The fees above apply to standard filings, which can take 30 business days or so to process.
 If you want faster results, you have several options to choose from:

 - Hand deliver your documents to the CA Secretary of State’s California office, pay a $15 counter drop-off fee, and get your application prioritized over documents sent through the mail.
 Currently, this option will speed your processing time up to around 12 business days.

 - Hand deliver your documents to the CA Secretary of State and pay one of the exorbitant expedite fees.
 You can get your application processed in 24 hours for an additional $350 and on the same day for $750.
 These expedite fees are in addition to the state’s other filing fees, but, fortunately, the state doesn’t charge the $15 counter drop-off fee if your business opts for one of the more expensive expedited options.

 You can also hire a filing service (like Northwest!) to register your California foreign corporation.
-When you hire Northwest, we’ll file your Initial Statement of Information alongside your Statement and Designation by Foreign Corporation (Form S&DC-S/N online, and we can get you 2-day processing for an additional $350.
+When you hire Northwest, we’ll file your Initial Statement of Information alongside your Statement and Designation by Foreign Corporation (Form S&DC-S/N) online.

 How long does it take for the state to process the California Certificate of Authority?